vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 Set the `trust_domain` parameter in both server and agent `ConfigMaps`.
-This parameter is crucial for ensuring that all workloads in the trust domain are issued identity documents that can be verified against the trust domain’s root keys.
+This parameter is crucial for ensuring that all workloads in the trust domain are issued identity documents that can be verified against the trust domain's root keys.

 ### Port Configuration